 - Ibuprofen

-Where the migraines are having a significant impact on life, for example frequent attacks or missing school, prophylactic treatment can be tried to reduce the frequency and severity of the migraines.
-This is usually guided by a specialist.
-Options for migraine prophylaxis are:
+Where the migraines are having a significant impact on life (e.g., frequent attacks or missing school), prophylactic treatment can help reduce the frequency and severity of attacks.
+A specialist usually guides this.

 - Propranolol (avoid in asthma)